la-lo-go/lalogo.dev/src/pages/blog/mounting-smb-cifs-shares-from-nas-in-linux-and-setting-up-plex.md

 cd ~/plex-docker
 ```

-Create the `docker-compose.yml` file:
+Create the docker-compose.yml file:

 ```bash
 nano docker-compose.yml
 ```

-Add this configuration:
+Add this configuration (notice how we match the UID/GID from earlier):

 ```yaml
 ---